-Ordnance weapons 134 have a to-hit table on the back of the counter.
+IOrdnanceweapons134have a to-hit table on10733er.
 They include Support Weapons (SWs) such as the Bazooka and Panzerfaust, the LAW and RPG-2; Weapon Teams (WTs) such as 57 mm and 75 mm Anti-Tank Guns (ATGs); Recoilless Rifles; vehicle-mounted weapons such as the Sherman tank's 75 mm cannon and rockets mounted on an AH-6 Little Bird helicopter.